Published on Brock University (http://brocku.ca)

 Cost Estimate: Generally students incur costs of between $750 (Arts) and $1,000 (Sciences) per year in most programs.

-The cost for a local bus pass is $135 per academic year.
+For students enrolled in 1.5 credits or more, a local transit pass is included in your fees (review the undergraduate or graduate schedule of fees for more information).
 Students from out of town should budget for two return trips home each academic year.
 Please refer to the Parking Services website for on-campus parking costs.

 You should budget for an average of $25 a week or about $400 per academic term.
 Your own personal lifestyle, however, will dictate your actual expenditures.